Maya-de-la-Deveze/MyWhoosh-QA-Portfolio/Test-Cases.md

 ---

-## 16. Maximum field length
+## 17. Maximum password field length

 **Precondition:** User is on the login page.

 **Steps:**

-1. Enter an excessively long string (e.g., 500+ characters) into the "Email Address" field.
+1. Enter an excessively long string (e.g., 500+ characters) into the "Password" field.
-2. Enter an excessively long string (e.g., 500+ characters) into the "Password" field.
+2. Check how the field handles the input.
 3. Complete the reCAPTCHA verification.
 4. Click the "Submit" button.

-**Expected Result:** The application handles excessively long input gracefully without crashing, freezing, or breaking the page layout.
+**Expected Result:** The "Password" field handles excessively long input gracefully without breaking the page layout or causing the application to crash or freeze.
 If a maximum length is enforced, an appropriate validation message is displayed.

 ---

-## 17. Submit button state
+## 18. Submit button state

 **Precondition:** User is on the login page.